Jiawei-Xing/SingleCellStochastics/README.md

 3. **History reconstruction**: reconstructs latent expression histories on the lineage tree using fitted OU/BM parameters and variational leaf beliefs.

 The source package is in `singlecellstochastics/`.
-The project name is retained for package compatibility; the model implemented here is LAVOUS.

 ## Installation